shengcanxu/webmagic/webmagic-extension/src/main/java/us/codecraft/webmagic/modelSpider/functions.md

 5. able to format data using formatterPipeline
 6. able to download file using FileDownloadPipeline
 7. able to parse unlimited layer to get the content using parseurl annotation
+8. add checkIfCompleteParse in scheduler to make sure all put-in-queue requests are parsed. it's used for finding out the un-parsed reqeusts becauses of network issues;